You can also view this information in our course finder, which also details entry requirements.

 - English proficiency: Applicants whose first language is not English are expected to meet our requirements for English language proficiency (see below)

 English language requirements:

 IELTS 7.0 overall with 6.0 in writing and a minimum of 5.5 in all other subscores.
 For equivalencies, please see here.

 If you require Royal Holloway to sponsor your study in the UK, your IELTS must be a UK government-approved Secure English Language Test (SELT).

-It is important to work out how you are going to fund your MBA early in your decision-making process.
+It is important to work out how you are going to fund your MBA.
 You will need to make sure you can cover the cost of fees, textbooks and accommodation along with other incidental costs.

 Royal Holloway has a number of scholarships available for postgraduate students, including International Excellence and Masters Trust Scholarships.